balena-io-examples/coral-streaming-object-detector/README.md

 ```
 $ balena push <MY_APP_NAME>
 ```
-replacing `<MY_APP_NAME>` with the name you selected when you created you application in step 1.
-With this single command, the balena CLI will initiate a build on the cloud for the correct architecture and every device in you fleet will start running this code.
+replacing `<MY_APP_NAME>` with the name you selected when you created your application in step 1.
+With this single command, the balena CLI will initiate a build on the cloud for the correct architecture and every device in your fleet will start running this code.
 Once the code is deployed you should see some device log output like the following, indicating successful inference of our parrot image:
 ```
 21.04.20 09:48:06 (+0200)  model  Copying Model to shared volume...
 21.04.20 09:48:06 (+0200)  model  'model.tflite' -> 'shared-model/model.tflite'